RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 - For most systems, RALibretro is recommended for taking screenshots, since it generally takes them at the appropriate resolution.
 RetroArch should be avoided since it generally takes screenshots based on your window size.
 - Standalone emulators such as DuckStation, PCSX2, Dolphin, and PPSSPP require configuration to have the appropriate screenshot settings.
 Please read the [Emulator Setup](#emulator-setup) section below.
 - You should generally never manually resize or crop a screenshot, especially if it's just to force a match with the required dimensions.
 If you're sure you have the appropriate emulator settings and the screenshots are correct for the game, but the site doesn't allow it, it may be an oversight.
 Please report these cases in the `#cleanup-requests` forum in our [Discord server](https://discord.gg/dq2E4hE) if you're sure it's a mistake.
-- Exceptions can include Amstrad CPC and some PS1 and Saturn games where the emulator may produce screenshots that look too wide.
+- Exceptions can include games for Amstrad CPC and some other systems like PS1 and Saturn where the emulator may produce screenshots that look too wide.
 You may need to manually resize these screenshots to the game's appropriate resolution using Nearest Neighbor scaling in an image editor.
 Be sure you know the game's proper resolution and be sure you know how to use Nearest Neighbor scaling if you're dealing with games like this.
 - If a game uses multiple resolutions (e.g. title screen and in-game look different), it may also be necessary to resize them to one appropriate resolution for the game, especially for the primary screenshots displayed on the game page.
 Again, if you're dealing with games like this, be sure you know what the best unified resolution should be for the game and be sure to use Nearest Neighbor scaling.

 ## Submitting Screenshots